astral-sh/uv/docs/guides/integration/pytorch.md

 !!! note

-    Since GPU-accelerated builds aren't available on macOS, the above configuration will continue to use the CPU-only builds on macOS via the `"platform_system != 'Darwin'"` marker, regardless of the extra provided.
+    Since GPU-accelerated builds aren't available on macOS, the above configuration will fail to install on macOS when the `cu124` extra is enabled.

 ## The `uv pip` interface